Keck-DataReductionPipelines/KeckDRPFramework/keckdrpframework/examples/Notes-Parallel-Processing.rst

 Start Queue Manager only:

-sh runTest_harness2.sh –s config.cfg
+sh runTest_harness2.sh –s -c config.cfg

 On one host, run with ingest_data_only option.
 The process will terminate once all files are ingested.

-sh runTest_harness2.sh–i –d ../unit_test/test_files config.cfg
+sh runTest_harness2.sh–i -c config.cfg –d ../unit_test/test_files

 On the same host or on a remote host, run one or more Worker processes:

-sh runTest_harness2.sh config.cfg
+sh runTest_harness2.sh -c config.cfg

 Note that because there only 6 FITS files, the processing is quick.
 Try to provide an alternative directory with more files to appreciate the